TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 ## Step 1 - Choosing the correct image.

- choose a GSI image that matches your Android version and the CPU Architecture and Partition of the device.
+Choose a GSI image that matches your Android version and the CPU Architecture and Partition of the device.

-To discover what image should you use, this app makes it easier. https://play.google.com/store/apps/details?id=tk.hack5.treblecheck&hl=&gl=US
+To discover what image you should use, this app makes it easier. https://play.google.com/store/apps/details?id=tk.hack5.treblecheck&hl=&gl=US

 You can easily download it from here too